Sparrow-benjamin/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that checks for alphabetic character
+a function that prints the sign of a number